DONATE

 Executive Assistant

-Saida enjoys the outdoors, horseback riding, barrel racing, and rodeo.
-As part of the next generation of leadership at My Father’s Arrows, she is committed to the long-term vision of seeing children restored and rooted in healthy, Christ-centered families.
+Outside of her ministry responsibilities, Saida enjoys horseback riding, barrel racing, rodeo, and spending time outdoors.
+As part of the next generation of leadership at My Father’s Arrows, she remains committed to the long-term vision of helping children find healing, hope, and lasting stability within healthy, Christ-centered families.

 Teagan Sapp